 Native to Mexico and Central America, avocadoes are enjoyed in almost every country worldwide.

-While some environmentally conscious people try not to eat them too often, they are a fantastic source of healthy fats, vitamin E & K, folate and fiber!
+While some environmentally conscious people try not to eat them too often, they are a fantastic source of healthy fats, vitamins E & K, folate, and fiber!